What if everything you believed about privacy concerns is wrong?

-Another question to ponder is that of privacy.
+Another question to ponder is that of privacy and personal data.
 If distrust is high, also regarding businesses, does this have an impact on the willingness of consumers to share personal data with marketers, governments and so forth?

 As, also according to Edelman, many feel globalization and technological innovation go too fast or are even a danger, the root causes of these feelings matter and deserve attention.
 Along with that, so do the perceptions regarding the foundations of ongoing digitalization – such as data and, from a consumer perspective, privacy and what is done with their data.

 We know that data – and what you do with it – is an essential component of the digital transformation economy.
 It goes for data-driven marketing, for digital business, for new revenue sources, for several innovations which leverage the Internet of Things, the list is endless.

 Of course not all data relates to humans but most of it one way or the other does.
 So, what if growing privacy concerns go hand in hand with increasing distrust?
 What if, on top of that, discussions on privacy regulations, with clear differences across countries and continents, and the perceptions of consumers in this day and age make them more aware regarding these privacy discussions, strengthened by what they hear in media regarding the usage of their personal data?